GUIDE TO REASONABLE ACCOMMODATIONS

 services based on a disability.
 Students can register for services by

-making an appointment with a SDRC and presenting documentation.
+making an appointment with an SDRC staff member and presenting documentation.
 Students

 with learning disabilities must provide a psychoeducational evaluation